 - cabinet walls are internally braced for reduced resonance and improved stability

-- oak vinyl finish with white baffle
+- walnut vinyl finish with black baffle

 - removable magnetic cloth grille

 - 8-1/4"W x 14-1/4"H x 10-7/8"D